rolandsalvador/officenetwork2/README.md

 [Back to top](#small-office-network-part-2---configuration)

 <h3>3.
 Trunk ports and Dynamic Trunking Protocol (DTP)</h3>
 Trunk ports allow traffic from multiple VLANs to pass through an interface.
 This is essential for logically separating traffic seamlessly and securely.
-Using “do show cdp neighbors” we can see the local switch interfaces connected to its neighbors.
+Using “show cdp neighbors,” we can see the local switch interfaces connected to its neighbors.
 <br />
 <br />
 <img src="https://i.imgur.com/yImRKoN.png"/>
-Interfaces G1/0/4 to G1/0/6 on DSW1 and 2 are connected to ASW1, 2, and 3.
+Interfaces G1/0/4 to G1/0/6 on the DSWs are connected to the ASWs.
 I configure the trunk links on these interfaces because the traffic between the endpoints and distribution switches will all flow through here.
 <br />
 <br />
 <img src="https://i.imgur.com/e2t6XFq.png"/>